Captain Strong

-Captain Strong is a fictional character appearing in American comic books published by DC Comics.
-He was created as a parody of Popeye.
+Captain Strong is a fictional character in DC Comics, introduced in Action Comics #421 (1973) as a parody of Popeye.
+Created by writer Cary Bates, Strong gains superhuman strength by consuming "sauncha," a special seaweed with drug-like effects that enhance his power but cause addiction and erratic behavior.
+Initially using his abilities to help others, he becomes friends with Superman, unaware of his dual identity as Clark Kent.
+In The New 52 series, Strong reappears with Harley Quinn’s team, once again struggling with the seaweed’s effects.
+Later, he aids Harley’s gang in battle using his skills as a former sniper.

 Publishing history

-First appearing in Action Comics #421 (February 1973), Captain Horatio Strong was created by writer Cary Bates, who had wanted to see what would happen if Superman and Popeye (or a reasonable proxy of him) were to meet.
-In the first story, Bates presented a darker side of the famous sailor; the green vegetable that gave him his strength was a drug, making him dangerously irrational as well as superhumanly powerful.
+First appearing in Action Comics #421 (February 1973), Captain Horatio Strong was created by writer Cary Bates, who wondered what would happen if Superman and Popeye met.
+In the first story, Bates presented a darker side of the famous sailor; the green vegetable that gave him his strength was a drug, making him powerful yet irrational.

-The character was designed to be more realistic-looking than Popeye, but still similar to him in appearance and speech.
-Other characters who appeared in his stories included Carnox (the DC Comics version of Bluto), his girlfriend Olivia Tallow (a takeoff of Olive Oyl), whom he later married, and his idle rich friend J. Wellington Jones (a knockoff of J. Wellington Wimpy).
-In one story Strong was reunited with his long-lost father, Pappy Strong (a takeoff of Poopdeck Pappy).
+The character was designed to be more realistic than Popeye, but similar to him in appearance and speech.
+Other characters who appeared in his stories included Carnox (the DC Comics version of Lummox), his girlfriend Olivia Tallow (a takeoff of Olive Oyl), whom he later married, and his idle rich friend J. Wellington Jones (a knockoff of J. Wellington Wimpy).
+In one story, Strong reunites with his long-lost father, Pappy Strong (a takeoff of Poopdeck Pappy).

-Captain Strong appeared in five stories from 1973 to 1985, and reappeared in The New 52 volume of Harley Quinn's solo title.
+Captain Strong appeared in five stories from 1973 to 1985 and reappeared in The New 52 volume of Harley Quinn's solo title.

 Fictional biography

-Horatio Strong, captain of The Fantasia, is naturally stronger than most men, but one day he discovered a strange seaweed he called "sauncha", the consumption of which made him superhumanly strong.
+Horatio Strong, captain of The Fantasia, is naturally stronger than most men, but one day he discovered a strange seaweed he called "sauncha", the consumption of which gave him superhuman strength.
 At first he used his newfound power to do good for others, but the sauncha (which turned out to be of extraterrestrial origin) had unexpected side effects; it acted like a drug, making its user dangerously irrational and causing severe withdrawal pains.
 After being stopped by Superman and taken to a hospital, Strong swore off ever using sauncha again, saying that he would only rely on normal vegetables to keep up his strength.
-Strong became a friend of both Clark Kent and Superman (never realizing that they were the same man, of course).
+Strong became a friend of both Clark Kent and Superman, never realizing that they were the same man.